 Whatever you’re looking for, a cruise holiday to Myanmar won’t disappoint.

-No visit to Yangon would be complete without admiring the ‘Crown of Burma’ – the magnificent Schwedagon Pagoda, which is home to an amazing complex of shrines and pavilions.
+No visit to Yangon would be complete without admiring the ‘Crown of Burma’ – the magnificent Shwedagon Pagoda, which is home to an amazing complex of shrines and pavilions.
+It is Myanmar's most sacred site, with its 326ft-tall gilded stupa, and a dome bewjelled with more than 6,500 diamonds and precious stones.

 Yangon is the gateway to the ancient city of Bagan, located in the Mandalay Region of Myanmar.
-Bagan is home to the largest and densest concentration of Buddhist temples, stupas and pagodas in the world, and many of them date from the 11th and 12th centuries.
+Bagan is home to the largest and densest concentration of Buddhist temples, stupas and pagodas in the world – no fewer than 10,000 Buddhist temples were constructed here between the 11th and 13th centuries.
+Over 2,000 have survived to the present day, creating a truly inspirational panorama.